ipfs/ipfs-docs/docs/how-to/websites-on-ipfs/link-a-domain.md

    ![Registration screen within ENS.](./images/link-a-domain/ens-registration-transaction-pending.png)

 8. Once the transaction has completed, ENS requires that you wait for around a minute.
-This delay is to make sure there is no-one else attempting to purchase the same domain at the same time as you.
+This delay is to make sure there is no-one else attempting to purchase the same domain at the same time as you:

    ![Waiting for registration confirmation screen in ENS.](./images/link-a-domain/ens-wait-a-minute.png)

 9. Click **Register**.
-Then click **Confirm** in the MetaMask window that pops up.
+Then click **Confirm** in the MetaMask window that pops up:

    ![2nd transaction confirmation within MetaMask.](./images/link-a-domain/ens-metamask-complete-registration-transaction.png)